reddy-lab-code-research/XLCoST/README.md

 |                |                    | Program-to-Program Search | 106K/6K/11K  | Retrieve programs in other languages for given snippet      |                                   |

 ## Data Statistics
-Basic statistics of the dataset. "#" means number. #comments/program is the same as
+Some basic averaged statistics of the dataset are presented below. "#" means number. #comments/program is the same as
 #snippets/program.
 (Py is short for Python; JS for Javascript; TOK for tokens; SN for snippets; PR
 for programs; com for comments;)
 |            |   C++        | Java          | Py          | C#           | JS          | PHP          | C          | Avg          |